Delhi LG directs chief secy to recover Rs 97 crore from AAP for 'political advertisements' | Politics

 - India

-Delhi Lieutenant Governor V K Saxena has directed the chief secretary to recover Rs 97 crore from the AAP for political advertisements it published in the guise of government advertisements in 2016, official sources said on Tuesday.
+The running AAP-LG feud in Delhi saw Lieutenant Governor V K Saxena directing the chief secretary to recover Rs 97 crore from the ruling Aam Aadmi Party for political advertisements it published allegedly in the guise of government advertisements.

-The development comes days after the AAP wrested power from the BJP in the MCD polls.
-The AAP alleged that the LG gave the order on the saffron party's directions and claimed that Saxena has no power to issue such a directive.
+Hitting back, Chief Minister Arvind Kejriwal-led AAP alleged that the LG issued the ''illegal'' orders on the directions of the BJP which was ''flustered'' after the loss in the MCD polls.

-The Delhi government's Directorate of Information and Publicity (DIP), acting on a 2016 directive from the CCRGA, had notified that Rs 97.14 crore (Rs 97,14,69,137) had been spent or booked on account of ''non-conforming advertisements'', the sources said.
+The Delhi government's Directorate of Information and Publicity (DIP), acting on the 2016 directive from the CCRGA, had notified that over Rs 97.14 crore had been spent or booked on account of ''non-conforming advertisements'', the sources said.

 ''Of this, while payments amounting to over Rs 42.26 crore had already been released by the DIP, Rs 54.87 crore for advertisements published were still pending disbursal,'' a source said.

+Amid an ongoing power tussle, the LG office and the Kejriwal government have had frequent run-ins over administration and policy-related decisions, including the now-scrapped Delhi excise policy.

-Asked to recover the amount, the DIP had in 2017 directed the AAP to pay over Rs 42.26 crore to the state exchequer immediately and directly pay the pending amount of Rs 54.87 crore to the advertising agencies or publications concerned within 30 days, the sources said.
+The DIP had in 2017 directed AAP to pay over Rs 42.26 crore to the state exchequer immediately and directly pay the pending amount of Rs 54.87 crore to the advertising agencies or publications concerned within 30 days for the non-conforming advertisements, the sources said.

-The DoV also said that such advertisements that are ''prima facie and blatantly violative of the Supreme Court order'' have been continuously issued by the DIP on direction of the ministers.
+It also said that such advertisements that are ''prima facie and blatantly violative of the Supreme Court order'' have been continuously issued by the DIP on the direction of the ministers.

 Citing an example, it said that the entire cost for the bio-decomposer project was Rs 41.62 lakh but the expenditure incurred for advertising it was Rs 16.94 crore, which is 40 times higher than the project cost.